purduehackers/evergreen/org-info/resources/onboarding.md

 ### Access to Figma Organization (Optional)

-If you need access to the Figma organization as a designer, please reach out the Design Lead (reach out to Matthew (@hewillyeah) as we're in the process of getting a new Design Lead).
+If you need access to the Figma organization as a designer, please reach out the Design Lead (reach out to [Matthew](https://github.com/purduehackers/dark-forest/blob/main/people/organizers/hewillyeah.md) as we're in the process of getting a new Design Lead).

 ## All-Hands Meetings